White Cubans: Demographics

+Entrance to the Royal Palm Hotel, Havana in 1930.

 Most White Cubans are of Spanish, French, Portuguese, German, Italian, Irish, and Russian descent.

-White people in Cuba make up 64.1% of the total population according to the 2012 census being the majority predominantly of diverse Iberian ancestry with another European mix.
+White people in Cuba make up 64.1% of the total population according to the 2012 census, the majority predominantly of diverse Iberian-European mix.

 However, after the mass exodus resulting from the Cuban Revolution in 1959, the number of white Cubans actually residing in Cuba diminished.
 Today various records claiming the percentage of Whites in Cuba are conflicting and uncertain; some reports (usually coming from Cuba) still report a less, but similar number of 51% and others (usually from outside observers) report a 37-45%.